Elbtalkessel/eternal-struggle/README.md

 - Non verbose boot gives screen about failed boot and asks press any key.
 - `romfile="...path.."` on pci passtrhough in args does nothing.
 - 1024x768 resolution did not help.
+- Adding `CtlnaAHCIPort` didn't help, though maybe SATA drivers missing so it can't mount disks or smth.
+Will leave it for now.
+- Adding `AppleIntelE1000e` fixed(?) complains about missing driver during boot, prob unrelated and can be removed later.
+- CPU power management issue is fixed by setting Cpuid1Data and Mask to empty string.

 # Unrelated prob
 - SSDT-HPET.aml do fixes power mgm issue but sometimes doesn't